Spasha97/stata-distrates/README.md

 1. Standard population: An Excel dataset containing the 2011 Canadian Population by age (numeric) and/or sex (string)
 2. PHU population estimates (2010-2016): An Excel dataset containing population estimates by PHU (string), age (numeric) and/or sex (string)
 3. (Optional) PHU population projections (2017): An Excel dataset containing PHU population projections by PHU (string), age (numeric) and/or sex (string)
-4. Case data: An Excel dataset containing individual or aggregate level case data by PHU (string), age (numeric) and/or sex (string), with ident
+4. Case data: An Excel dataset containing individual or aggregate level case data by PHU (string), age (numeric) and/or sex (string), with an unique identifier

 ## Methods:
 ### Standard population: